-(4) The proposed development is compatible with existing

-and proposed development in the vicinity;
+(4) The proposed development is compatible with existing and proposed development in the vicinity;

-Comment: As stated above, existing woodlands provide subject substantially buffering between the Property and developments to the west and east.
-To the north is the developing Parkside community.
+Comment: stated above, existing woodlands provide As substantially buffering subject between the Property developments to the west and east.
+To the north is developing Parkside community.
 To the south is existing development in the R-A zone which will be buffered in accordance with the requirements of the Landscape Manual.